 How to Disable Dynamic Refresh Rate on Windows 11

-After completing the steps, Windows 11 will try to manage the refresh rate of the device longer for better display performance, but it will use higher power consumption.
+After completing the steps, Windows 11 will try to manage the refresh rate of the device longer for better display performance, but it will use more power.

 That’s all there is to quickly enable and disable Dynamic Refresh Rate in Windows 11.
-Remember by enabling this feature you can save battery but on the other hand, it will degrade your display performance.
+On the one hand, enabling this feature can save battery life, but on the other hand, it will degrade your display performance.
 If you want to have a higher display performance, you can simply disable it.
 Good Luck!